Learning How We Talk: Speech and Language Development Milestones for Children

 Plays games with you (i.e., peek-a-boo)

-Babbles long strings of sounds (i.e., babababa, and dadada)
+Babbles long strings of sounds (i.e., babababa, dadada)

 Imitates different speech sounds